Kevin R. Sitek, Ph.D.

 Imaging the human subcortical auditory system

-You can find me on twitter, GitHub, and ResearchGate.
+You can find me on Bluesky and GitHub, among other places.

 Image